Eyelid surgery – blepharoplasty

 Aftercare and result

-After the operation, you should cool your eyes several times a day to minimise swelling and bruising.
+After the operation, you should cool your eyes several times a day to minimise swelling and bruising, as is common after surgical procedures.

 If there are external sutures and small brown steristrips, these will be removed after a week.You should not wear make-up in the eye area beforehand.